snijderlab/stitch/BatchFiles.md

 Here is a list of all parameters and their possible values.
 An 's' after the name indicates it is a single valued parameter, an 'm' indicates it is a multiple valued parameter.

+All paths are specified from the directory of the batchfile.

 #### Run Info

 ##### Version (s)